creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-20-tabular-explainability.md

 * ***Attention-based: Last-layer explainability (LL)*** The last layer’s self-attention head of the student’s encoder was analyzed.
 The best concept group to explain a given prediction was defined as that which corresponds to the highest attention value

 * ***Gradient-based: Saliency explainability (SA)*** The gradients of the loss function with respect to the input (concept groups) were computed.
-The best concept group to explain a given prediction was defined as that which yields the largest mean absolute value
+The best concept group to explain a given prediction was defined as the one that yields the largest mean absolute value

 * ***Perturbation-based: Shapley additive explanations (SH)*** The SHAP value of each feature was computed.
 The best concept group was defined as that with the largest mean absolute SHAP value